HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 22. Select `OK`.
 Your map should now look like this, with the Allenstein region outlined and labeled.
 ![Screenshot of the map with the allenstein region labeled](media/2-10.png)

+23. The points representing the Polish cities in the `poland-stats` layer are also quite small and difficult to see.
+Let's make them bigger.
+Double-click the `poland-stats` layer in the `Layers Panel` to open the `Layer Properties`.

+24. Select the `Symbology` tab.

+25.

 ### Exploring the Polish cities dataset

 ### Experimenting with different map symbology